yusuke0913/Documentation/source/includes/_invoices.md

 > The above command returns an empty response.

 This endpoint deletes an Invoice.
-Note that you can not delete a paid Invoice.
+Note that you can not delete a paid Invoice or an Invoice on credit.

 ### HTTP Request